 If you want a garden that explodes with color, you can’t miss with hydrangeas.
 These carefree shrubs open their big, beautiful flowers every summer, adding pops of pink, blue, lavender, and snowy-white to the landscape.

-Susanne Hudson is a gardener and interior designer in Douglasville, GA, who grows over 200 of these spectacular shrubs around her restored Greek Revival home.
+Susanne Hudson is a gardener and interior designer in Douglasville, Georgia, who grows more than 200 of these spectacular shrubs around her restored Greek Revival home.
 Here are a few things to do before you plant hydrangeas in your yard:

 - Choose the right location.
 Hydrangeas like moist, well-drained soil, and most need partial shade, especially in hot climates.
 (Avoid deep shade, though, or you won’t get many flowers, and don’t plant directly under trees, where the roots would compete for water and nutrients).
 In general, hydrangeas can take more sun in northern climates than in southern parts of the U.S. Read the tag on your plant to be sure you’re giving it what it requires.